ORBT fares to begin Oct. 1 with the introduction of contactless fare payment system, Umo

 Instead of paying for individual ride tickets, riders will be able to manage and load money into wallets online or with the Umo app.
 They will board by holding the Umo app or smart card to the recently installed Umo readers, which will deduct fares from a rider’s wallet.
 When enabled, an auto-load feature will re-load funds when an account reaches a low balance.

-Umo cards will be available at Metro’s office and ticket vending machines, which are being installed at all ORBT Stations and the Westroads and North Omaha Transit Centers.
+Umo cards will be available at Metro’s office, Metro’s website, or by calling Customer Service.
+Vending machines, which are being installed at all ORBT Stations and the Westroads and North Omaha Transit Centers, will allow riders to purchase Umo paper tokens and reload Umo accounts with a Umo card.
 Metro is in the process of adding retail outlets, corporate partners, community organizations, and other groups that are interested in expanding access to the transit system to the Umo network.

 Umo will utilize “fare capping,” which means the system will recognize the amount a rider with a Umo account pays in a calendar month and “cap” payments when Metro’s monthly ride cost is reached – currently $55 for full-fare riders and $27.50 for half-fare riders.

 With the Umo app, riders will be able to plan bus trips and explore bus routes and stops.
 Additional mobility features, such as real-time bus tracking and rider alert notifications, will be made available soon.

 While paper passes and tickets will continue to be accepted at fareboxes on Metro buses and MOBY vans, ORBT will remain without fareboxes and rely on Umo for fare payment.
 Riders will use Umo readers at any of the ORBT doors, and periodic fare inspectors will check for proof of payment.